getonbrd/pipedrive-connect/README.md

 )
 ```

 Yeah, we know what you are thinking, not convinient at all.
-Well, we definitely think the same, so we fixed by abstracting us (the devs) from having to know such key.
+Well, we definitely think the same, so we fixed it by abstracting us (the devs) from having to know such key.

 So, using Pipedrive::Connect it is as it should always be: